Answers to Common Questions from New Investors on Investor Apps, Accounts, and Tax Forms

 Tax-favored accounts, such as an IRA or 401(k), allow you to invest without paying taxes on your investment earnings until you withdraw money from the account during retirement.
 By avoiding yearly taxes on your investment income, you can take advantage of greater compounded growth until you pull the money out.

 If you have a 401(k) plan at work, that's a great place to start investing.
 Contributions to a 401(k) reduce your taxable income for the year, so you pay less in federal income tax.
-For 2021, you can contribute up to $19,500 to a 401(k) plan and another $6,500 if you are aged 50 and over.
+For 2023, you can contribute up to $22,500 to a 401(k) plan and another $7,500 if you are age 50 and over.
 If your employer offers matching contributions, that's like getting free money in your account.

 You can also contribute to an IRA, whether or not you invest in a 401(k).
-For 2021, you can contribute up to $6,000 to either a traditional IRA or, if you qualify, to a Roth IRA.
+For 2023, you can contribute up to $6,500 or up to $7,500 if you are age 50 or older to either a traditional IRA or, if you qualify, to a Roth IRA.
 Tax deductions for traditional IRA contributions con be reduced or eliminated at higher income levels.
 You can deduct qualified contributions to a traditional IRA, but you pay taxes on withdrawals of both your contributions and earnings.
 Contributions to a Roth IRA aren't tax deductible, but you can withdraw both contributions and earnings tax-free in retirement.

 Starting with index funds